devsecfranklin/cloud-scripts/README.md

 ./aws_check.sh -v ps-devsecops-untrust
 ```

+## Results

+A small set of test and JSON output is generated from the execution of the
+scripts.
 Upload the compressed TAR file as directed.